-The legendary Victoria Falls may be the first thought that leaps to mind when someone mentions Zambia, but there is a lot more to this easygoing nation than first meets the eye.
+There is a lot more to Zambia than the average traveller realizes.
 Situated in Southern Africa just north of Botswana, Zambia is well-endowed with lakes, rivers and waterfalls - 17 actually! - and is a utopia for all manner of water based activities such as extreme tiger fishing, kayaking, hydrospeed surfing and swimming in the rock pools under Victoria Falls.

 Almost one third of Zambia is reserved for wildlife including 20 national parks, many of which offer exceptional big game encounters, superb photographic opportunities, intensively trained guides and some of the most highly regarded walking safari experiences in Africa.
 Zambia’s pulsating capital and largest city, Lusaka, is an ideal base to explore the Lower Zambezi, South Luangwa and Kafue National Parks and a stay in Livingstone, the ‘adventure capital of Africa’, will put the spellbinding Victoria Falls at your fingertips.

 The best time to visit Zambia depends on what you wish to do and see whether it be game viewing in the national parks, wildlife photography, water based activities or perhaps even witnessing the captivating Kuomboka Festival, an ancient traditional ceremony of the Lozi people which takes place at the end of each rainy season around April.